vxcall/Dainsleif/README.md

 This is an internal cheat for **_Counter-Strike: Global Offensive_** I've been working on as my training of reverse engineering.

-**Disclaimer**:Since I don't intend to make this a malicious software, this isn't considered to be performed in multi player mode.
+**Disclaimer**: Since I don't intend to make this a malicious software, this isn't considered to be performed in multi player mode.
 **We won't take any responsibility if a problem occurs because of this software.** Keep in that mind.

 As of today, Dainsleif is a quite simple and tiny cheat, so you can use this as your reference if you want.